Hackers News Hackers News

 The Pig-Butchering Playbook: Engineering Trust Before the Strike

-Any promise of guaranteed cryptocurrency returns should be treated as suspicious.
-Victims and those who suspect they are being targeted are encouraged to file a report through the FBI’s Internet Crime Complaint Center at ic3.gov and contact local law enforcement without delay.
+• Report Suspicious Activity: If you suspect you are being targeted by a scam or have fallen victim, immediately file a report with the FBI’s Internet Crime Complaint Center at ic3.gov and contact your local law enforcement agency.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.